-Today's electronic thieves have powerful password-guessing software at their disposal.
-While password protection may be the easiest step you can take to protect your data, it is also one of the easiest links for them to crack if you do not invest the effort to make your passwords strong.
+Today's techno-thieves have powerful password-guessing software at their disposal.
+While password protection may be the easiest step you can take to protect your data, it is also one of the easiest links for them to crack if you do not invest the effort to make your passwords complex and strong.

-We recommend you make the following suggestions part of your password policy that you share with employees and others that have access to your data:
+Other considerations when coming up with passwords include the following.
+We recommend you make these suggestions part of your password policy that you share with employees and others that have access to your data:

-- Don't use your name, user name, business name, birth date, address, or anything else that could be easily guessed. - Avoid common words and names. - Do not write your password down and leave it near your computer.
+- Use a password that you can remember, but don't use your name, user name, business name, your birth date, your address, or anything else that could be easily guessed. - Avoid other common words and names. - Do not write your password down and leave it near your computer.
 If you do write down your password, lock it away in a safe or store it off-site. - Be creative and unpredictable.